 If you qualify for these benefits, you’ll get what’s called a prestabilization rating.
 This rating may be 50% or 100%, depending on the severity of your disability.
 Your prestabilization rating will continue for one year after your discharge from active service.

 Am I eligible for disability benefits from VA?

-You may be able to get disability benefits if you recently ended your active military service and you meet both of the requirements listed below.
+You may be eligible for disability benefits if you recently ended your active military service and you meet both of the requirements listed below.